Blackboard Integration Policy

 - By submitting the request, the requestor agrees to be the primary tester or designated tester.

-- The integration will be analyzed in many ways including its compatibility and impact on the system.
+- The integration will be analyzed in many ways including its compatibility and impact on Blackboard.

-- After the request is received the Delphi Center will notify the requestor within five working days as to the status of the request.
+- After the request is received, the Delphi Center will notify the requester within five working days as to the status of the request.

 - The requestor will be involved throughout the evaluation process so please ensure you or your tester have time for testing, analysis and consultation with the Delphi Center for Teaching and Learning, vendor or developer as needed.

-- Please note that each integration is unique and circumstances of which can affect the timelines for testing and implementation.
+**Please note that each integration is unique and there are circumstances that can affect the timelines for testing and implementation, vendor responsiveness, time for requestor to complete testing and complexity of the integration, can all affect the time need for implementation.

-- The evaluation process may include but is not limited to the following: IT policies, University of Louisville policies, FERPA guidelines, financial considerations, user surveys, Blackboard Advisory Committee review, Delphi Center Advisory Committee review, Delphi Center director’s approval, comparable higher education adoption and compatibility testing.
+- The evaluation process may include, but is not limited to the following: IT policies, Follett integration process and requirements, University of Louisville policies, FERPA guidelines, financial considerations, user surveys, Blackboard Advisory Committee review, Delphi Center Advisory Committee review, Delphi Center director’s approval, comparable higher education adoption and compatibility testing

 - After the evaluation process the requestor will be notified.

-- Implementation date may also be affected by university and Information Technology schedules.
+- Implementation date may be affected by university and Information Technology schedules.

-- If not approved the requestor will be notified with the reasons of non-committal.
+- If not approved, the requestor will be notified with the reason(s) the application was not integrated.

 - LMS support will attempt to assist with integration functionality issues when appropriate, however support may be limited to and provided by the vendor/developer only.

-- Priority will be given to existing Blackboard blocks, LTIs and other integrations.
+- A timeline will be provided for the integration request.
+However priority will be given to existing Blackboard building blocks, LTIs and other integrations.

 - If an upgrade or patch to the Blackboard system renders an integration inoperable, it is the responsibility of the vendor to provide the Delphi Center with an updated version or specific fix for that integration.
 Blackboard upgrades will always take precedence over integrations and as such could render some integrations inoperable for some time after an upgrade or until a fix is provided.

-- The Delphi Center maintains the right to disable or remove an integration or building block if a security vulnerability or any other university or system issue arises after it has been deployed in the production environment.
+- The Delphi Center maintains the right to disable or remove an integration or building block if a security vulnerability or any other university or system issue arises after the building block, LTI or other integration has been deployed in the production environment.